Alaska Orienteering Festival 2025

 The first event is on Wednesday evening (June 25, 2025) in Anchorage.
 It’s a forest sprint through a natural orienteering playground of convoluted topography created by the 1964 earthquake.
 Short and long course versions of this butterfly-style race will be run on multiple loops intersecting at a central control point.
 Think great spectating and exciting competitor interaction!

 The Saturday (June 28, 2025) event at Willow features open forest visibility, unique pockets of labyrinthine meadow and thicket navigation, and very interesting terrain with few linear features.
-This venue is sure to challenge your orienteering skills and we are pursuing OUSA (NRE) sanctioning for this event.
+This venue is sure to challenge your orienteering skills.
+This is a National Ranking Event (NRE) sanctioned by OUSA.

 The Sunday (June 29, 2025) event will be a long/extra long classic in a spectacular alpine venue.
 Use your medium to advanced navigation skills as you traverse the delightful lowland tundra and ascend into hanging valleys with incredible wilderness views.
 This is what Alaska orienteering is all about!